 Skip to content

-How to Free Up iPhone Storage Fast (7 Fixes That Work in 15 Minutes)
+How to Free Up iPhone Storage Fast (What to Delete First)

 iPhone StoragePhoto CleanupTutorials

 If your iPhone storage is full, do not start by deleting random apps in a panic.
-If you are searching how to free up iPhone storage fast, how to get more storage on iPhone quickly, or how to do it without buying anything, use a short cleanup order that targets the biggest categories first.
+If you are searching how to free up iPhone storage or how to get more storage on iPhone quickly without buying anything, the fastest path is a short cleanup order that targets the biggest categories first.

-For most people, the biggest storage wins come from large videos, duplicate photos, screenshots, Messages attachments, and offline downloads.
-Clear those first, then decide whether offloading apps is even necessary.
+For most people, the biggest storage wins come from large videos, offline downloads, duplicate photos, screenshots, Messages attachments, and Recently Deleted.
+Clear those first, then decide whether deleting or offloading apps is even necessary.

-Quick answer: To free up iPhone storage fast without deleting apps first or buying extra storage, open Settings -> General -> iPhone Storage, then clear large videos, duplicate photos, screenshots, Messages attachments, offline downloads, and Recently Deleted in that order.
+Quick answer: To free up iPhone storage fast, open Settings -> General -> iPhone Storage, check your largest categories, then clear large videos, offline downloads, duplicate photos, screenshots, Messages attachments, and Recently Deleted before deleting apps.

-15-minute quick order: 1) remove your 3 largest videos, 2) merge duplicates, 3) clear screenshots, 4) delete Messages large attachments, 5) remove offline downloads, 6) offload one large unused app, 7) empty Recently Deleted.
+15-minute quick order: 1) remove your 3 largest videos, 2) delete old offline downloads, 3) merge duplicates, 4) clear screenshots, 5) delete Messages large attachments, 6) offload one large unused app only if needed, 7) empty Recently Deleted when you are sure.

 If your storage numbers still look wrong after cleanup, use this deeper troubleshooting guide next: iPhone storage full but nothing to delete.

-iPhone storage full right now?
-Do these 3 things first
+How to free up iPhone storage fast: do these 3 things first

 If you only have five minutes before a download, update, or trip, start here: